4everjoy/4everjoy/README.md

 - 👋 Hi, I’m @4everjoy
-- 👀 I’m interested in learning new skill
+- 👀 I’m interested in learning a new skill
 - 🌱 I’m currently learning HTML and CSS,
-- 💞️ I’m looking to collaborate on project and new ideas
+- 💞️ I’m looking to collaborate on projects and new ideas
-- 📫 How to reach me 07065796187
+- 📫 How to reach me olusola.titilayo2020@gmail.com

 <!---
 4everjoy/4everjoy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.